Andreas Bjelland: F.C. Copenhagen

 On 9 July 2018, Bjelland returned to Denmark to sign a four-year contract with Superliga club F.C.
 Copenhagen on a free transfer.
 The deal made him one of the highest-paid players in Danish Superliga history.
 He made 41 appearances and scored one goal during the club's 2018–19 Superliga-winning season.
 During a 2019–20 season which featured a run to the quarter-finals of the Europa League and a runners-up finish in the Superliga, Bjelland made 30 appearances.
 Bjelland made three appearances during the opening month of the 2020–21 season, before suffering a "bad cocktail" of problems with injury and COVID-19.
 He did not appear again before the end of the season.
 Bjelland spent the final year of his contract away on loan and was released when it expired.

 Return to Lyngby

 On 15 July 2021, Bjelland returned to Danish 1st Division club Lyngby on a season-long loan.
 He made 25 appearances and scored one goal during a 2021–22 season which culminated in promotion to the Danish Superliga.
 Taking a pay cut from his previous contract with F.C.
-Copenhagen, Bjelland signed a one-year permanent contract with Lyngby in May 2022.
+Copenhagen, Bjelland signed a one-year contract with Lyngby in May 2022.
 On 28 August 2022, his sixth appearance of the 2022–23 season, Bjelland suffered a broken and dislocated ankle during a 2–1 defeat to Viborg.
 He underwent surgery five days later and returned fit for the resumption of the season after the winter break.

+Bjelland signed a new two-year contract in May 2023 and made 18 appearances during a 2022–23 season in which Lyngby narrowly avoided relegation.
+A second-successive narrow miss with relegation in the 2023–24 season ended with 27 appearances and one goal.
+Bjelland appeared sparingly during the first half of the 2024–25 season and in November 2024, he stood in for assistant head coach Mikkel Beckmann, who was suspended from the touchline.
+He retired as a player to take up the role full time in January 2025.
+Across his two spells at the Lyngby Stadium, Bjelland made 122 appearances and scored three goals.